Ceramic Dictionary

 es: YESO DE PARÍS

-Plaster of Paris: Is an industrially made powder used for many different porpoises from mending broken bones to making molds.
+Plaster of Paris: Is an industrially made powder used for many different purposes from mending broken bones to making molds.
 It is very easy to work with, just pour water into a bucket and tip the plaster of Paris into it until rises above the water level.
-Mix, stir and smoothing out all the lumps by hand, using a large metal beater for cooking or a paddle paint mixer which can be attached to an electric drill.
-In about 3 minutes it will start to thicken and when it acquires a heavy texture, pour it over or into the piece prepared to make a mold from.
+Mix, stir and smooth out all the lumps by hand, using a large metal beater for cooking or a paddle paint mixer which can be attached to an electric drill.
+In about 3 minutes it will start to thicken and when it acquires a heavy texture, pour it over or into the piece you have prepared to make a mold from.
+Read more about: Mold

 ca: PLASTICITAT